 Yes, the Kent School provides a practicum orientation on the same day as the new student orientation.
 This is a Kent School orientation and is different from the Graduate School orientation.
-The Kent School orientations, both new student and practicum, are mandatory attendance; the Graduate School orientation is voluntary.∧ Back to top
+The Kent School orientations, both new student and practicum, are mandatory attendance.∧ Back to top

 How should I dress for my practicum?

-Students should dress in business casual attire unless otherwise instructed by your agency practicum supervisor.
+Students should dress in business casual attire unless otherwise instructed by your agency field instructor.
 This means you should not wear denim, or see-through clothing, no mini- skirts or backless shirts, no low-rider slacks that show underclothing, no flip flops, and no jogging suits or tennis shoes.∧ Back to top

 When can I register for my practicum course?

 After you are accepted by the Kent School, you may register for the practicum course the same as you do for all your other courses.
 You can register for your courses during pre-registration in April for the Fall semester and in October for the Spring semester.
 Also, remember to register for all the classes as listed on your chosen curriculum plan.
-For more information on the curriculum plans, please visit the Curriculum Plan page.
+For more information on the curriculum plans, please visit the Curriculum Plan page (see section "Instructions for selecting a curriculum plan").
 The practice course is a co-requisite class, and you must register for each one separately.
 Remember, you must re-register each semester (Fall and Spring) for each course as listed on your curriculum plan.∧ Back to top

 Is the practicum considered part of the practice course?